brucefan1983/GPUMD/doc/gpumd/input_files/run_in.rst

      - Write positions and other quantities for each of the observing NEP potentials, or the average of them, in the extended XYZ format.
      - No
      - No
+   * - :ref:`active <kw_active>`
+     - Run on-the-fly active learning, saving structures that exceeds a set threshold maximum force uncertainty over all specified NEP potentials.
+     - No
+     - No
    * - :ref:`dump_force <kw_dump_force>`
      - Write the atomic forces
      - No